SaifSiddique009/Handwritten-Digit-Prediction-Using-ANN/README.md

 - **Testing**: Add unit tests with pytest for data loading and model evaluation.
 - **Deployment**: Containerize with Docker for reproducible environments.
 - **Model Enhancements**: Experiment with CNNs (e.g., Conv2D layers) for higher accuracy.

-## License
-[MIT License](LICENSE) - Free to use and modify.

-## Acknowledgments
-- Built with [TensorFlow](https://www.tensorflow.org/) and the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-- Uses [uv](https://docs.astral.sh/uv/) for modern dependency management.
-- Designed as a portfolio project to demonstrate ML engineering skills.